PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 Our knowledge verbalization pipeline shown in the left side of Figure ~\ref{fig:ActKD_overview} is a two-stage process: 1) instance generation through few-shot prompting, and 2) automatic data curation using a critic to filter out the low quality data.
 The process results in \data, a quality dataset {containing goals, plans, conditions, and counterfactual plans.}

 \textbf{Step 1.
 Data Generation}\xspace\xspace\xspace We start by generating a large pool of goals $\mathcal{G}$ with a diverse range of topics in a bootstrapping fashion.
-We initiate the seed goal pool with 100 goals generated by GPT-3 (\texttt{text-curie-001}) along with 5 example goals provided by the authors.
-With the seed goal pool, we iteratively expand it by GPT-3 with randomly selecting example goals for prompting.
+Concretely, we start with 5 manually written goals and expand them through prompting GPT-3.
+We then manually filter out low-quality (in terms of acceptability/achievability) ones and repeat this expansion/filtering for several iterations until we obtain a seed goal pool with 100 goals.
+We subsequently use this goal pool for randomly selecting few-shot examples for prompting and generating a large number of goals in our final dataset.

 For each generated goal $g\in \mathcal{G}$, we few-shot prompt a teacher model $\mathcal{M}$ to generate a set of ordered steps, as a plan $y$ to achieve the goal.
-The input to $\mathcal{M}$, including instruction and few-shot examples, takes the format shown in Figure \ref{fig:randomize_template}.
-Since LLMs can be sensitive to instruction, and/or few-shot examples~\citep{perez2021true, lu-etal-2022-fantastically}, we randomize the prompt by (i) manually creating a set of semantically similar instructions and each time randomly sample from the instruction set (ii) creating dynamic in-context examples for each input.
+The input to $\mathcal{M}$, including instruction and few-shot examples, takes the format shown in Appendix Figure \ref{fig:randomize_template}.
+Since LLMs can be sensitive to instruction, and/or few-shot examples~\citep{perez2021true, lu-etal-2022-fantastically}, we randomize the prompt by (i) manually creating a set of semantically similar instructions and each time randomly sample from the instruction set, and (ii) using different set of in-context examples for each input.
 We use a subset of the existing \texttt{ProScript} \citep{proscript} and DeScript~\citep{wanzare-etal-2016-crowdsourced} datasets as our seed source to form in-context examples, $\mathcal{P}=\{(g_j, y_j)\}_{j=1}^{M}$:

 The result is a pool of 140k pairs of goal and plans, $(g, y)$, generated from the teacher model.